The girl next door is more than just a pretty face. Jane Levy

 Doing a play would be exciting to me, because I haven't been in a play yet.
 But I'm keeping my eyes and my mind open, so I don't really have a specific goal.

-After you did EVIL DEAD I'm sure you were introduced to the wild world of horror fans and conventions.
-What was that experience like?
+After you did EVIL DEAD I'm sure you were introduced to the wild world

 It was fun.
 I'm very fascinated by the genre, and the fans are super "fanny."
 [Laughs] But I'm not really interested in doing anymore horror movies, I've got to say.